 C R Bard Inc

 Company Web Links

-- BRIEF-BD announces extension of exchange offers, consent solicitations for C. R. Bard notes
+- BRIEF-BD announces extension of exchange offers and consent solicitations for C. R. Bard, Inc.

 - BRIEF-C R Bard reports Q3 earnings per share $1.25

 - Becton Dickinson wins conditional EU approval for $24 billion Bard buy

 - Becton Dickinson wins conditional EU approval for $24 bln Bard buy